-On closing of the Arrangement on October 19, 2018 and in accordance with the terms of the Arrangement, the Corporation issued an aggregate of 20,468,128 Warrants and an aggregate of 17,288,140 CVRs.
-Neither the Warrants nor the CVRs are listed or quoted on a marketplace.
+On closing of the Arrangement on October 19, 2018 and in accordance with the terms of the Arrangement, the Corporation issued an aggregate of 20,468,128 Arrangement Warrants and an aggregate of 17,288,140 CVRs.
+In connection with the private placement of common shares completed on July 20, 2021, the Corporation issued an aggregate of 76,923 Broker Warrants.
+None of the Arrangement Warrants, Broker Warrants nor the CVRs are listed or quoted on a marketplace.
+On February 15, 2022, the Corporation issued 331,795 RSUs to certain directors, officers and employees of the Corporation and its subsidiaries.
+The RSUs are not listed or quoted on a marketplace.
 See "Description of Capital Structure" for additional details.